 An entire season devoted to war gives the Walking Dead's eighth chapter a distinct identity, while hordes of zombies continue to threaten both sides in Rick’s battle against Negan.
 Season 8 can feel a bit choppy at times, but some fun action scenes, unpredictable deaths, and interesting twists carry the Savior’s arc to a satisfying conclusion.
 And if you’re a fellow firearm fanatic, and you love Jeeps and gunfights and heavy firepower, this season has you covered.

 M2hb machine gun, a well-known Walking Dead firearm to fans of Season 8.
-A semi-automatic version is offered in Rock Island Auction Company's September Premier.
+A semi-automatic version is offered in Rock Island Auction Company's August Premier Auction.

 Rick’s posse pulls up to Negan’s compound, gun’s blazing.
 Almost every firearm from previous seasons makes an appearance, and new rifles like the Century Arms RAS47, the CZ Scorpion Evo 3 S1, and the Intratec TEC-9 debut.
 The Saviors answer back with the SIG-Sauer MPX, the Norinco MAK-90, and an arsenal of small arms like the Glock-17 and the Springfield Armory TRP Tactical Model.